CASE STUDY

 Outcome

-- Key metrics and space usage data were surfaced more clearly.
+- Key metrics and space usage became easier to scan